 1. Ammonium Lauryl Sulfate or Sodium Laureth Sulfate (SLES)

-Sulfates are very strong detergents that are great for stripping the oils from your hair.
-But that also means that they rob your hair of its moisture.
-Sulfates are a type of surfactants (a compound that lower the surface tension), and are very common shampoo ingredients.
-They work through a chemical reaction in which they bind with the sebum on our scalp on one end, and with water on the other.
-When you rinse out the shampoo, the surfactants take all the oils and residue with them.
-These cleaning agents are so harsh they can damage the hair, make it brittle, and increase frizz.
-They can also cause allergic reactions in people with sensitive skin.
+What are sulfates?
+Sulfates are very strong detergents that work through a chemical reaction, in which they bind with the sebum on our scalp and with water.
+When you rinse out the shampoo, sulfates take all the oils and residue with them.
+But while cleansing, they can also damage the hair, make it brittle, and increase frizz.

 2. Sodium Lauryl Sulfate (SLS)